bationoA/Evolution_Simulation/README.md

 - Dynamic and responsive user interface created with Kivy.
 - Save different states of a simulation.
 - Changing the settings of the simulation (Time between each generation, grid size).
-- Efficient handling of the huge amount of cells using PyQtrees library and The Numpy 2-dimensional array (2d-array).
+- Efficient handling of the huge amount of cells using PyQtrees library and Numpy 2-dimensional array (2d-array).
-- Spatial queries like finding all live cells, dead cells or cells that will be alive/dead next turn.

 ## Getting Started